 For the legal profession throughout much of the world, one of the most important effects of a "globalized economy" has been the startling growth of international arbitration, as the preferred alternative to national courts, for the resolution of business and commercial disputes arising out of "cross-border transactions" and international investments.

-In light of the increasing prominence of arbitration in the growing global economy, it is highly useful, if not essential, for all lawyers involved in international commerce to develop a basis or "working" understanding of the international commercial arbitration process and the legal framework on which it is built and functions.
+In the light of the increasing prominence of arbitration in the growing global economy, it is highly useful, if not essential, for all lawyers involved in international commerce to develop a basis or "working" understanding of the international commercial arbitration process and the legal framework on which it is built and functions.

 With this goal in mind, this course will include: